tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 The Gym was closed, so I headed to a gas station and washed up in the single stall bathroom.
 I groaned, looking in the cracked mirror, trying to find any remnants of humanity in the bony sack of skin staring back at me.
 I hardly recognized myself.
 Gaunt.
 Malnourished.
 Salt-and-pepper whiskers.
 Looking way older than my forty-five years.

-I poked the spongy bags beneath my eyes, hocked a glob of mucus into the sink, and scratched my balls.
-After some deliberation, I sniffed my fingers.
+I poked the spongy bags beneath my eyes.

-*Ugh.*

-Tighty-whities were due for a change.

 BANG!
 BANG!

-I flinched, the rusty lock rattling, as somebody pounded on the door.
+I jumped as the rusty lock rattled.
+Somebody was pounding on the door.

-“Uh, yeah… just a minute,” I said.
+“Occupied,” I said.

 I stared in the mirror again, transfixed, my hands moving back to the bandage.
 I prodded around with my fingers, wincing with every press.
 There was fresh swelling.
 I touched it.